Hyunjin-Austin/Predict-High-Risk-Donors-For-HCV/README.md

 * Platforms used for this project: Pandas, Scikit-learn, and Imbalanced-learn

 ### Note for this project
-* The data used for this project is from UCI Machine Learning Repository(Citation - Lichtinghagen,Ralf, Klawonn,Frank, and Hoffmann,Georg.
+* The data used for this project is from the UCI Machine Learning Repository(Citation - Lichtinghagen, Ralf, Klawonn, Frank, and Hoffmann, Georg.
 (2020).
 HCV data.
 UCI Machine Learning Repository. https://doi.org/10.24432/C5D612).
 * This project was worked with Yoojin (Audrey) Jung, a data analyst, with a master's degree from the University of Illinois Urbana-Champaign (UIUC).
   * **(Skills)** Data Analytics, Visualization (Tableau), SQL, R, Python
   * **(Contributions to this project)** EDA (Processing & Visualization)